shariq1989/cookbook/content/recipe/cold_brew.md

 1. Fill an 8 oz. glass with ice.
 2. Fill your glass 1/3 of the way with the cold brew concentrate, about 1/2 cup.
-3. Add the water and fill the class 2/3's of the way, and then top it off with heavy cream and a sweetener of your choice.
+3. Add the water and fill the class 2/3's of the way, and then top it off with heavy cream or half-and-half and a sweetener of your choice.

 ### ABOUT COLD BREW

 About 3 years ago my husband and I had a sit-down about my iced coffee obsession.
 Hello Dutch Bro's and Starbucks Cold Brew with Cascara Cold Foam, am I right?
-That conversation ended with the purchase of a Cold Brew Toddy.
+That conversation ended with the purchase of a new Cold Brew Toddy.
 My life has changed for the better since that moment.
 I have also successfully convinced many of my friends to purchase a Toddy of their own.
 Like me, I hope you experience the joy the comes with a quick cold brew coffee made right in your own home.

 #### What is Cold Brew Coffee?
 What's the difference between Cold Brew and Iced Coffee?

-Cold-brew coffee refers to coffee made through steeping grounds at room temperature or cold water for an extended period.
+Cold-brew coffee refers to coffee made through steeping grounds at room temperature or in cold water for an extended period.

 The difference between the two comes down to methodology.
 Cold Brew steeps in cold or room temperature water rather than hot water like regular iced coffee.
-At a cooler temperature, the beans maintain their integrity; the coffee comes out less watered-down.
-Along the same line, cold-brewing coffee relies on time to extract the coffee's oils rather than hot water.
-Because of the extended brewing time, the result is a smooth, rich coffee with a low level of acidity.
-If you're like me and regular coffee is hard on your stomach, cold brew may be just the thing for you.
+At a cooler temperature, the beans maintain their integrity; the coffee ends up less watered-down.
+Along the same line, cold-brewing coffee relies on time to extract the coffee's oils rather than a burst of hot water.
+Because of the extended brewing time, the result is a smooth, tasty coffee with a low level of acidity.
+If you're like me and regular coffee tends to be hard on your stomach, cold brew may be just the thing for you.

 #### What main ingredients do I need to make cold brew?

 * Coarse-Ground Coffee: Coarse ground makes for the best cold brew coffee.
-You can grind your coffee at home with a coffee grinder or use a commercial one inside of stores like Costco.
+You can grind your coffee at home with a [coffee grinder](https://amzn.to/2XU1KSU) or use a commercial one inside of stores like Costco.

 * Water